On Fire

 Madonna Staunton

-Madonna Staunton (1938–2019) was an artist and poet who lived and worked in Brisbane.
+Madonna Staunton (1938–2019) was an artist and poet who lived in Brisbane.
 Early in her life, Staunton was encouraged to make art by her mother, who was also a painter and poet of repute.
-From the mid-1970s, Staunton abandoned her initial focus on abstract painting and became known for works of collage, assemblage, and related media.
-In 2014, the Queensland Art Gallery | Gallery of Modern Art (QAGOMA) presented a retrospective of Staunton’s work, with a focus on her return to painting entitled Out of a Clear Blue Sky.
-Staunton’s work is held in major public and private collections, including the National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; Art Gallery of Western Australia, Perth; Artbank, Sydney; Bendigo Art Gallery, Bendigo; Griffith University, Brisbane; University of Queensland Art Museum, Brisbane; Queensland University of Technology Art Museum, Brisbane; QAGOMA, Brisbane; and Parliament House, Canberra.
+In the mid-1970s, she abandoned her initial focus on abstract painting for collage and assemblage.
+In 2014, Queensland Art Gallery presented a retrospective of her work, Out of a Clear Blue Sky.
+Her work is in public collections, including National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; Art Gallery of Western Australia, Perth; Artbank, Sydney; Bendigo Art Gallery; Griffith University, Brisbane; UQ Art Museum, Brisbane; QUT Art Museum, Brisbane; Queensland Art Gallery, Brisbane; and Parliament House, Canberra.

-Madonna Staunton (1938–2019) was an artist and poet who lived and worked in Brisbane.
+Madonna Staunton (1938–2019) was an artist and poet who lived in Brisbane.
 Early in her life, Staunton was encouraged to make art by her mother, who was also a painter and poet of repute.
-From the mid-1970s, Staunton abandoned her initial focus on abstract painting and became known for works of collage, assemblage, and related media.
-In 2014, the Queensland Art Gallery | Gallery of Modern Art (QAGOMA) presented a retrospective of Staunton’s work, with a focus on her return to painting entitled Out of a Clear Blue Sky.
-Staunton’s work is held in major public and private collections, including the National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; Art Gallery of Western Australia, Perth; Artbank, Sydney; Bendigo Art Gallery, Bendigo; Griffith University, Brisbane; University of Queensland Art Museum, Brisbane; Queensland University of Technology Art Museum, Brisbane; QAGOMA, Brisbane; and Parliament House, Canberra.
+In the mid-1970s, she abandoned her initial focus on abstract painting for collage and assemblage.
+In 2014, Queensland Art Gallery presented a retrospective of her work, Out of a Clear Blue Sky.
+Her work is in public collections, including National Gallery of Australia, Canberra; Art Gallery of New South Wales, Sydney; Art Gallery of Western Australia, Perth; Artbank, Sydney; Bendigo Art Gallery; Griffith University, Brisbane; UQ Art Museum, Brisbane; QUT Art Museum, Brisbane; Queensland Art Gallery, Brisbane; and Parliament House, Canberra.

 Madonna Staunton